edwbaker/edwbaker.github.io/notes/sensor-network-install.md

 {% include figure.html img="/imgs/sensor-network-install/duct-uncut.jpg" alt="Uncut rigiduct." caption="Uncut rigiduct." %}

+The ducting is cut and a cover placed over to prevent soil ingress.
+Conduit is run from the duct end to the sensors to protect the cables from damage during landscaping work.

+{% include figure.html img="/imgs/sensor-network-install/data-udders.jpg" alt="Cut rigiduct with cover." caption="Cut rigiduct with cover." %}

 Groundscrews were installed in the garden to securely support the sensor devices.

 {% include figure.html img="/imgs/sensor-network-install/groundscrew.jpg" alt="Groundscrew." caption="Groundscrew." %}